You are herePicture Guide to Cloning Marijuana

 Starter Cubes to place your new clones in (I like Rapid Rooters)

-(Optional) Heating Mat
+(Optional) Heating Mat (especially for cool climates)

 How To Take a Cannabis Clone